-- Combined high school and college courses enrollment will not exceed 19 credit hours per long term or 9 credit hours in the summer.
+Combined high school and college courses enrollment will not exceed 19 credit hours per long term or 9 credit hours in the summer.
 Each high school course (1/2 unit) listed on the semester high school schedule will be counted as 3 hours of load.
-Non-academic units are excluded from course load (i.e. athletics, office aid, etc.). - Students may not enroll in zero-level courses designed to remove deficiencies. - Physical education courses are not eligible for concurrent enrollment. - Re-enrollment is contingent upon the student maintaining a 2.0 GPA or higher in all college work.
+Non-academic units are excluded from course load (i.e. athletics, office aid, etc.).